-- What is the difference between a written statement of particulars and a contract of employment?
+- What is the difference between a written statement of particulars and contract of employment?

-- What needs to be in a written statement?
+- What should be included in a contract of employment?

 - Is an employment contract legally binding?

-What is the difference between a written statement of particulars and a contract of employment?
+What is the difference between a written statement of particulars and contract of employment?

-The written statement tends to be a short document provided by the employer, just outlining the basic terms of the employment relationship, as required by law.
-Whereas, an employment contract is generally more detailed and provides more information about what has been agreed between the employer and employee and is usually signed by both parties to signify that both parties have read, understood and agreed the terms contained in the contract.
-Since a contract is more detailed than a written statement, and it is agreed between both parties, this takes precedence over the terms of the written statement.
+An employment contract is generally more detailed and provides more information about what has been agreed between the employer and employee and is usually signed by both parties to signify that both parties have read, understood and agreed the terms contained in the contract.

 Unlike a contract of employment, the contents of a written statement are prescribed by law and so an employer must include the prescribed particulars to the employee as a written statement.
 Alternatively, the employer can include all the required terms, amongst other things in the employment contract, and dispense with the written statement.

 Written statement of employment particulars – what do you need to include?